 1984 and 1985 - Winner of the German Junior Kart Championship.

 1987 - Wins the German and European Kart Championships.

 1990 - German Formula Three champion.

-1991 - Makes his Formula One debut with Jordan, qualifying in seventh at the Belgium Grand Prix.
+1991 - Makes his Formula One debut with the Jordan team, qualifying in seventh place at the Belgium Grand Prix.

 1994 - Wins his first Formula One championship, with Benetton, in a controversial finish.
 At the title-deciding Australian Grand Prix, Schumacher wins by a point after colliding with challenger Damon Hill and causing both cars to retire.

 1995 - Wins his second straight Formula One championship with Benetton.

 1999 - Breaks his leg in a crash at the British Grand Prix at Silverstone.

 2000 - Wins the Formula One championship with Ferrari.
 It is Ferrari’s first championship since 1979.